collocations.org

 A path was cleared through the jungle.

-PATH + VERB
+path + VERB

 go, run

-That path goes down to the sea.
+That path goes down to the river.

-descend | follow sth
+follow sth

 The path follows the stream for quite a way.